Non-negative least squares: Algorithms

 This algorithm takes a finite number of steps to reach a solution and smoothly improves its candidate solution as it goes (so it can find good approximate solutions when cut off at a reasonable number of iterations), but is very slow in practice, owing largely to the computation of the pseudoinverse ((A^{P})^{T} A^{P})^{−1}.
 Variants of this algorithm are available in MATLAB as the routine lsqnonneg and in SciPy as optimize.nnls.

 Many improved algorithms have been suggested since 1974.
-Fast NNLS (FNNLS) is an optimized version of the Lawson—Hanson algorithm.
-Other algorithms include variants of Landweber's gradient descent method and coordinate-wise optimization based on the quadratic programming problem above.
+Fast NNLS (FNNLS) is an optimized version of the Lawson–Hanson algorithm.
+Other algorithms include variants of Landweber's gradient descent method, coordinate-wise optimization based on the quadratic programming problem above, and an active set method called TNT-NN.